AI-Powered Localization & Audio Narration

 How it works

-Content is translated at build time using Gemini Flash, cached on Vercel's edge network, and optionally synthesized into audio using ElevenLabs.
+Content is translated at build time using Claude Opus 4.5, cached on Vercel's edge network, and optionally synthesized into audio using ElevenLabs.
 Hash-based change detection ensures you only pay to regenerate what's changed.

 โ†’